Spectral networks and Fenchel-Nielsen coordinates

 Now we ask: how does $\nabla(\zeta)$ behave asymptotically as $\zeta \to 0$?
 The answer to this question is somewhat intricate; in particular, it turns out to depend on precisely how $\zeta$ approaches $0$.
 One can get simpler answers if one restricts $\zeta$ to lie in a half-plane, say the open half-plane $\HH_\vartheta$ centered on the ray $e^{\I \vartheta} \R_+$, and if one chooses the correct coordinate system on the moduli of flat connections.
 Namely, given the Higgs field $\varphi$, we consider the quadratic differential

-As described in \S~\ref{sec:WKB}, this quadratic differential corresponds to a particular spectral curve $\Sigma \subset T^* C$ and spectral network $\cW(\varphi_2)$.
+Because $\varphi$ has only first-order poles, $\varphi_2$ has at most second-order poles.
+Moreover, if $\varphi$ is chosen generically, then $\varphi_2$ has only simple zeroes; we assume that from now on.
+As described in \S\ref{sec:WKB}, the quadratic differential $\varphi_2$ corresponds to a particular spectral curve $\Sigma \subset T^* C$ and spectral network $\cW(\varphi_2)$.
 This spectral network induces spectral coordinate functions $\cX_\gamma$.
 The $\zeta \to 0$ asymptotics of the spectral coordinates of the family $\nabla(\zeta)$ were studied in \cite{Gaiotto:2009hg,Gaiotto2012}, where it was argued that they are controlled by the periods of the spectral curve:

 where $c_\gamma$ is $\zeta$-independent, and $\lambda$ denotes the tautological (Liouville) 1-form on $T^* C$.